siq-legacy/csi/README.md

 components (`html`, `css`, and `javascript`) that can be installed anywhere within your app.  `csi` aims to be:

- - **backend agnostic** -- `csi` doesn't assume anything other than [`npm`][npm] during development and build.  you can use it with whatever server-side framework you prefer, and it doesn't have any dependencies in production (it just delivers a directory of assets).
+ - **framework agnostic** -- `csi` doesn't assume anything other than [`npm`][npm] during development and build.  you can use it with whatever server-side and client-side framework you prefer, and it doesn't have any dependencies in production (it just delivers a directory of assets).

  - **test-driven** -- `csi` provides built-in, easy to use testing with [`qunit`][qunit], and it can be easily extended to use other frameworks like